Can individuals come pick-up food directly from the Food Bank in Chicopee?

 Volunteer — Volunteers are critical to our ability to ensure that our neighbors have the food they need.
 The Food Bank has a number of opportunities available for you to support our work.
 Whether it’s sorting donated food in our warehouse, assisting at a Brown Bag distribution site, helping people apply for SNAP benefits, or helping at a fundraising event, your time and talents will contribute to the success of our organization.

-If you are interested in learning more about hunger in our communities, a member of our staff would be happy to speak to your employees, civic group, or congregation, or provide a tour of our facility in Hatfield.
+If you are interested in learning more about hunger in our communities, a member of our staff would be happy to speak to your employees, civic group, or congregation, or provide a tour of our facility.
 Call us with your ideas and suggestions for other ways you want to get involved!